michaelzhuchen/mito-evolution/deeploc/README.md

    ```bash
    tar -xvf deeploc-2.0.All.tar.gz
    ```

-   Install virtual environment (if not already installed with python installation).

-   Use python v3.9.15 to create a virtual environment .venv within deeploc2_package:
+   Use python v3.9.15 to create a virtual environment .venv within deeploc2_package.
+Note that virtual environment is typically included in a standard Python installation.
    ```bash
    cd deeploc2_package
    python -m venv .venv